 In April of 1973, under the guidance of Tom Teshara, West Coast Regional Director of the Blue and Gold Program at the Naval Academy, the first Parents Club was formed in the San Francisco Bay Area (now known as the U.S. Naval Academy Parents Club of Northern California).
 Since then, the concept of Parents Clubs has spread across the country and Clubs, some of which are joint service academy clubs, now spread across the continental US, Hawaii and Puerto Rico.
 At the request of the Superintendent, the Naval Academy Alumni Association administers Parents Clubs.

-Please contact us with comments, questions or suggestions.
+Please contact us with comments,

 Naval Academy Parents Club of Long Island